-During the war there were 52 Zeppelin raids on England that killed 556 people and injured 1,357.
+During the war, 52 Zeppelin raids on England killed 556 people and injured 1,357.
 Throughout 1915 and 1916, Zeppelin raids became a regular feature of life.
-On 8 September 1915 a single airship inflicted serious damage on the very centre of the City of London, including Lincoln’s Inn.
+On 8 September 1915, a single airship inflicted serious damage on the very centre of the City of London, including Lincoln’s Inn.

 London was a primary target, the River Thames acting as a convenient navigation aid from the air.
-Lincoln’s Inn Chapel still bears the shrapnel marks from a Zeppelin raid, while Cleopatra’s Needle on the Embankment has those from a Gotha bomber raid, and many memorial plaques in the city bear witness to both victims and bombardments.
+Lincoln’s Inn Chapel still bears the shrapnel marks from a Zeppelin raid.
+At the same time, Cleopatra’s Needle on the Embankment has those from a Gotha bomber raid, and many memorial plaques in the city bear witness to both victims and bombardments.

 The first of the London daylight air raids was on 13 June 1917 with 20 Gothas.
 Over 100 bombs were dropped and 162 civilians were killed, including 18 infants at Upper North Street school in Poplar.

 On 31 October 1917, 22 Gothas carried out their incendiary bombing raid over London using a total of 83 bombs.
 Although many of the incendiaries failed to activate, ten civilians were killed.

 The First Blitz